Iman (Islam): Six Articles of Faith

 Of these, the first four are mentioned and the fifth implied in ayah 2:285 of the Quran.
 All six appear in the first hadith of the collection Sahih Muslim, where the angel Gabriel asks to be told of iman and Muhammad replies:

 That you affirm your faith in Allah, in His angels, in His Books, in His Apostles, in the Day of Judgment, and you affirm your faith in the Divine Decree about good and evil.

 Another similar narration ascribed to Muhammad is:

 Ibn Abbas narrates that the Angel Jibril once asked the Prophet: "Tell me what is Islam?"
 The Prophet replied: "Iman is to believe in Allah, the Day of Judgment, His (Allah's) Angels, Books and Prophets and to believe in life after death; and to believe in Paradise and the Fire, and the setting up of the Mizan (scales) to weigh the deeds; and to believe in the Divine Decree, the good and the bad of it (all).
 Jibril then asked him: "If I do all this will I be with Iman?"
-The Prophet said: "When you have done all of this, you will be having Iman."
+The Prophet said: "When you have done all of this, you will have Iman."